rbarbalat/Cypher/README.md

       ```

-* Returns a dictionary representing a single Team
+* Returns a dictionary representing a single Team with the specified id

     * `GET /api/teams/<int:id>`